Skip to content

 Krüper s nuthatch

-They inhabit deciduous forests dominated by oak trees where they feed on tree bark insects while climbing up and down trunks like other nuthatches do.
+They inhabit deciduous forests dominated by oak trees, feeding on tree bark insects while climbing up and down trunks like other nuthatches do.

 Scientific classification: